RULE 60. RELIEF FROM A JUDGMENT OR ORDER

 (3) Leave to make the motion need not be obtained from an appellate court unless an appeal from the judgment is actually pending before that court.

-This rule does not limit the power of a court to entertain an independent action to
+This rule does not limit the power of a court to entertain an independent action to relieve a

 party from a judgment, order, or proceeding, or to grant relief to a defendant not actually